 In ancient times, it was believed that the bridegroom was blessed.
 Those who touched them would have good luck.

-Beginning in early Roman times, the cake has been a special part of the wedding celebration.
-A thin loaf was broken over the bride’s head at the close of the ceremony to symbolize fertility.
-The wheat from which it was made, symbolized fertility and the guests eagerly picked up the crumbs as good luck charms.
+The cake has been a special part of the wedding celebration for many years beginning back in Roman times.
 During the Middle Ages, it became traditional for the couple to kiss over a small cluster of cakes.
 Later, a clever baker decided to stack several cakes atop one another, as tall as possible and covered them with frosting.
-Thus, the modern tiered cake was born.
+That was the beginning of the modern tiered cake.

-The bride and groom cut the cake and then feed each other symbolizing how the couple will “feed” and nourish the relationship for the rest of their lives.
-No one know how the “smearing” and pushing cake into each other’s faces started, but it is considered to be vulgar and in bad taste.
+The bride and groom cut the cake and then fed each other symbolizing how the couple will “feed” and nourish the relationship for the rest of their lives.
+No one knows how the “smearing” and pushing cake into each other’s faces started, but it is considered to be in bad taste.

 The First Dance

 At the evening celebrations, the bride and groom traditionally dance first alone on the floor to a waltz.
-However, as ballroom dancing is not so popular these days, the newlyweds usually dance to a favorite romantic song.
+Today, the newlyweds usually dance to a favorite romantic song.
 During the playing of this song, it is traditional for the groom to dance with his new mother-in-law and then with his mother, while the bride dances with her new father-in-law and then with her father.
 After the first dance, all the guests are invited to join the newlyweds on the dance floor.

 Tying Old Shoes to the Car